braindrizzlestudio/BDGradientNode/README.md

 ## Coming Updates

-We have plans for version 2.0; it will be released later in 2015.
+We have plans for version 2.0; it will be released in 2016.
 The biggest change will be switching from the linear interpolation of GLSL mix() to something a bit fancier, as long as it's reasonably performant.
 We hope to receive suggestions from you, too!
+Alternatively, we're looking into switching from OpenGL to Metal, as that's now the default setting for apps (which is why the new info.plist setting is required).

 ## Changelog